 Law can be even further subdivided by jurisdiction, for example:

-You can request items from Chicago campus libraries be sent up to an Evanston campus library directly through NUsearch!
+You can request items from other library locations be sent to an Evanston campus library directly through NUsearch!

 To place your request from the item record in NUsearch, simply click on the “Sign in to request” link next to the item, log in to your account, and follow the instructions.